micheleusuelli/micheleusuelli.github.io/README.md

 ## About

-I am Michele Usuelli and I work at Microsoft as a Lead Data Scientist.
+I am Michele Usuelli and this is my personal blog.

+I work as a Lead Data Scientist at Microsoft.
 Here you will find links to my books, articles and conferences.

 If you have any questions or simply want to get in touch, feel free to reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).